factopolis/factopolis/content/claims/half-of-tennessee-has-no-obamacare-insurer/_index.md

 ---
-title: Half of Tennessee Has No Obamacare Insurer
+title: Half of Tennessee has no Obamacare insurer
 summary: There's at least one insurer in every Tennessee county.
 checks:
   - checker: new-york-times